nadaemad1106/Codveda_Internship_Tasks/README.md

 # Codveda Machine Learning Internship

-This repository contains all the tasks and projects I completed during my internship with Codveda, focusing on machine learning.
+This repository contains all the tasks I completed during my internship with Codveda, focusing on machine learning.